 “You think I am a thief.”
 The man huffs out, sounding almost offended.

 “You didn’t give me many clues.”
-I drawl with a grin.
+I drawl.
 I don’t know why but talking to this stranger somehow eases the tension in my chest a little.

 “Who’s that?”
 My dad’s voice drifts from the other side of the phone, muffled by distance.

 “Precious.
 I...”
-Burner doesn’t have the chance to finish his sentence before Dad’s rumbling voice fills my ear.
+Burner doesn’t have the chance to finish whatever he is going to say before Dad’s rumbling voice fills my ear.

 “Precious, dear.
-I haven’t heard from you for days.
-Everything good?”
+You shouldn’t call me.
+Everything ok?”
 He sounds apprehensive even though I notice an undertone of disapproval.